henrythasler/Leaflet.Geodesic/README.md

+# Testing branch
+Leaflet 1.0 has introduced incompatible changes with Leaflet.Geodesic.
+This branch has been created to adapt Leaflet.Geodesic to Leaflet 1.0+.

 # Leaflet.Geodesic

 Add-on for [Leaflet](http://leafletjs.com/) to draw [geodesic](http://en.wikipedia.org/wiki/Geodesics_on_an_ellipsoid) lines and great circles.
 A geodesic line is the shortest path between two given positions on the earth surface.
 Wrapping at lng=180° is handled correctly.